JeremyParish69/docs/integrate/frontend.md

 		- Sufficient liquidity (at least USD $1000-worth)
 - All assets in pool have been added to the Osmosis Assets page
 	- See: [How to Add Assets onto the Osmosis Assets Page](...)
+- Basic understanding of GitHub, knowing how to fork, create a branch, commit changes, and submit a Pull Request

 ### Requirements